sartography/SpiffWorkflow/doc/bpmn/events.rst

 Multiple tasks can catch the same signal event.
 Suppose we add a Manager role to our workflow, and allow the Employee to refer unsuccessful charges to the Manager for resolution.
-The Manager's task will also need to catch this signal event.
+The Manager's task will also need to catch the 'Order Cancelled' signal event.

 Signals are referred to by name.